A MOMENT OF MAGIC CD reviews:

 GuitarMuse Records

 Performances of Koshkin’s music can sometimes be too ‘classical’, too formalized; Alexandra has got it spot on.
-She has the ability to be abundantly romantic and warm and emotive at times and then exceedingly aggressive and attacking at others with all the various different nuances which lay in between.
-She is of the elite class of musicians where technical assuredness is just taken for granted and the listener hears and listens to the music not the technique required to produce it.
+She can be abundantly romantic and warm and emotive at times and then exceedingly aggressive and attacking at others with all the various nuances that lay in between.
+She is of the elite class of musicians where technical assuredness is just taken for granted and the listener hears and listens to the music, not the technique required to produce it.

 Concluding the program with what ranks alongside the best of Koshkin’s guitar pieces, the extraordinary two-part